hwdsl2/setup-ipsec-vpn/README.md

 ## Quick start

-First, prepare your Linux server* with a fresh install of Ubuntu LTS, Debian 8 or CentOS 7/6.
+First, prepare your Linux server* with a fresh install of Ubuntu LTS, Debian or CentOS.

 Use this one-liner to set up an IPsec VPN server: